 Nomads are naturally independent and tend to live on their own.
 But besides that, they’re not really as non-conformist as all that.
 When considering which country to move to next, everyone wants to go where their friends in the community have already been.
 They generally don’t choose destinations for their tourist appeal but based on the advice of others, for the fact that they’ll have a good internet connection and other nomads in the area.

 Personally, I’ve always worried that a city will become too popular, that there will be too many people, that prices will soar and that visa regulations will change.
-To keep this from happening, I’m always looking for new destinations, like trendsetters in fashion who are on the lookout for what we’ll be wearing in two years’ time.
-In recent years, I have spent time in places such as Mexico, Georgia, Lithuania, Ukraine, the Maldives, Bali, Greece and Nepal.
+To keep this from happening, I’m always looking for new destinations, like trendsetters in fashion who are on the lookout for what we’ll be wearing in two years.
+In recent years, I have spent time in places such as Mexico, Georgia, Lithuania, Ukraine, the Maldives, Bali, Greece, and Nepal.

-“Personally, I’ve always worried that a city will become too popular … To keep this from happening, I’m always looking for new destinations, like trendsetters in fashion who are on the lookout for what we’ll be wearing in two years’ time.”
+“Personally, I’ve always worried that a city will become too popular … To keep this from happening, I’m always looking for new destinations, like trendsetters in fashion who are on the lookout for what we’ll be wearing in two years.”

 Since 2015, you’ve been hosting the largest event in the digital nomad community, the Nomad Summit.
-Do other nomads help you to organise it?
+Do other nomads help you to organize it?
 How many people make the trip to attend?

 In terms of preparing the event, once I’ve chosen the venue, I try to find a partner to support me.
-It might be an organisation or an individual.
+It might be an organization or an individual.
 Next, I take on volunteers and workers from the community to help us set it all up.
 There are usually seven of us working on it for weeks.
-Depending on their individual skills, people can be in charge of networking, organising the after-party or marketing activities.
+Depending on their individual skills, people can be in charge of networking, organizing the after-party, or marketing activities.
 They are all former summit participants who help out on an informal basis and now get paid for it.

 Do you earn a living off of this event?

 No. I do it because I enjoy it and also because I want to show as many people as possible that they can live this way too.
-I’m lucky to have the time, money and experience to organise events.
+I’m lucky to have the time, money, and experience to organize events.
 But I don’t make a living off of it, not by a long shot!

 When it comes to work, do nomads help each other out?

-It’s also about getting involved, offering advice and sharing ideas, as well as reducing costs by travelling and living together.
+It’s also about getting involved, offering advice, and sharing ideas, as well as reducing costs by traveling and living together.
 I prefer to live on my own, but I’ve shared accommodation with other nomads before.